Low-floor tram

-A low-floor tram is a tram that has no stairsteps between one or more entrances and part or all of the passenger cabin.
+A low-floor tram is a tram that has no steps between one or more entrances and part or all of the passenger cabin.
 The low-floor design improves the accessibility of the tram for the public, and also may provide larger windows and more airspace.

-An accessible platform-level floor in a tram can be achieved either by using a high-floor vehicle serving high-platform tram stops, or with a true low-floor vehicle interfacing with curb level stops.
+A low-floor tram allows accessible level access from curb level platforms.
+Level access can also be achieved either by using a high-floor vehicle serving high-platform stops.
 Currently both types are in use, depending on the station platform infrastructure in existing rail systems.
-Some systems may make use of former railway alignments where use of existing high platforms is desirable, while others, particularly new systems, may not have the space to site high-level stops in urban centres.
+Some systems may make use of former railway alignments where use of existing high platforms is desirable, while others, particularly new systems, may not have the space to site high-level platforms in urban centres.

 Low-floor tram configurations

-Trams traditionally had high floors, and these designs evolved into the tram with a low-floor centre section.
-Examples of this design are Amsterdam 11g/12g-trams and the Kusttrams in Belgium.
+Trams traditionally had high floors, and articulated tram designs evolved with low-floor centre sections.
+Examples of this design are Amsterdam 11G/12G-trams and the Kusttrams in Belgium.

-The most common design of 100% low floor vehicles uses short carbody sections for the wheels and longer suspended sections.
+The most common design of 100% low floor vehicles is the multi-articulated design.
+This uses short carbody sections for the wheels with longer sections between them.
 Examples of this are the Alstom Citadis and Combino.
-A similar, but somewhat older technique is one that has been developed by MAN.
-In 1990, it was the first 100% low floor tram.
+A different design was developed by MAN.
+In 1990 the GT6N was the first 100% low-floor tram.
 These trams are found in ten German cities (such as Bremen and Munich) and in the Swedish city Norrköping.
-In many other German cities there are trams with low floor between the outer bogies and single axle bogies under the centre section.
+Other designs are only partially low floor, with high floors over the bogies at the outer ends and single axle bogies under the low-floor centre section.
+North American light rail type vehicles frequently have a similar configuration but with a centre bogie designed to accommodate a low floor situated under a short centre section.

-"Light rail" type vehicles frequently have a similar configuration but with a centre bogie designed to accommodate a low floor situated under a short centre section.
-A more radical approach has been adopted for the City Class LRV (Citytram), where the main low floor section is only 300 mm above the rail.
-The low floor runs right through the articulation of both the 29 m long and 38 m Super Citytram version.
-In both, the corridor through the articulation is wide enough for seated passengers and a wheelchair to pass through.
-The City Class has been designed to turn on 15 m radius curves and to climb 10% gradients.